Lee-Jungwoo/Guacamole-setup/README.md

    ```

 4. **Monitor the installation**:

+5. **Enter your hostname and valid email**
+   - Requesting SSL certificate with certbot requires hostname and email.

+6. **monitor installation**
    - The script will automatically handle most user prompts
    - Some installations may require brief user interaction, depending on the environment
    - MySQL root password is set to `1234`